scFAIR/scFAIR/schema/7.1.0/schema.md

 ## Schema versioning

-The scFAIR schema version is based on [Semantic Versioning](https://semver.org/).
+The scFAIR schema version is based on [Semantic Versioning](https://semver.org/) and matches major/minor versions of the CELLxGENE schemas (see below for exact fork).

-**Major version** is incremented when schema updates are incompatible with the AnnData data encoding or CELLxGENE API(s).
-Examples include:
-  * Renaming metadata fields
-  * Deprecating metadata fields
-  * Changing the type or format of a metadata field

-**Minor version** is incremented when schema updates may require changes only to the `cellxgene-schema` CLI or the curation process.
-Examples include:
-  * Adding metadata fields
-  * Updating pinned ontologies or gene references
-  * Changing the validation requirements for a metadata field

-**Patch version** is incremented for editorial updates and when adding organisms that do not require new metadata fields.

 All changes are documented in the schema [Changelog](#appendix-a-changelog).